OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

 #### Correlations between industries

-The dependencies between the 17 industries can be calculated in a correlation matrix and visualized in a specific graph, a so called heatmap, where darkest color represent highest correlation and brightest color lowest correlation.
+The dependencies between the 17 industries can be calculated in a correlation matrix and visualized in a heatmap, where the darkest color represent highest correlation and brightest color the lowest correlation.

 ##### Before covid:
 <img className={styles.product_screenshot} src="/img/blog/matrix/wp_m_bc.PNG" />